ruudvh/notes/docs/notes/python/django.md

     !!! question "What is the difference between venv, pyvenv, pyenv, virtualenv, virtualenvwrapper, pipenv, etc?"

-        There are many different package and virtual environment managers available.
+        There are many different packages and virtual environment managers available.
 Each created to solve a unique issue or to solve it better/faster/more efficient than the other.
 For now you can safely ignore all of them and just use the standard shipped `pip` and `venv`.

     !!! tip